Unveiling horizons in quantum critical collapse

-Regardless, these approaches do not address the most relevant scenarios: the collapse of a free, massless scalar field in $3+1$ dimensions, and the particularly intriguing $2+1$-dimensional case explored in Section~\ref{sec:quantum2+1}, where the trace anomaly remains unknown in both settings.
-Moreover, different models adopt incompatible renormalization schemes or even unphysical assumptions, such as violations of conservation laws~\cite{Ayal:1997ab}, which cast doubt on their reliability.
+Regardless, these approaches do not directly address two particularly relevant scenarios: the collapse of a free, massless scalar field in $3+1$ dimensions, and the particularly intriguing $2+1$-dimensional case explored in Section~\ref{sec:quantum2+1}, where the trace anomaly remains unknown in both settings.
+Moreover, different models adopt renormalization prescriptions that are not always directly comparable and may involve additional assumptions (for example, in some cases leading to violations of conservation laws~\cite{Ayal:1997ab}), which can complicate the interpretation and cross-comparison of results.
 An alternative is to appeal to numerical simulations with quantum sources.
-However, such approaches often rely on selecting special quantum states to facilitate computations, which do not automatically emerge from the framework~\cite{Berczi:2020nqy, Guenther:2020kro, Berczi:2021hdh, Hoelbling:2021axl, Varnhorst:2023dew, Zahn:2025tnh}.\footnote{After the publication of our manuscript,~\cite{Zahn:2025tnh} appeared, which employes Hadamard renormalization, and is in support of our results on the quantum Lyapunov exponent being $\omega_q=D-2$, yet raising criticisms of our approach based on dimensional reduction and path integral quantization, particularly concerning the issue of dimensional reduction anomaly and our method of determining stress-energy tensor components via the trace anomaly.
-We will clarify these misunderstandings in Section~\ref{sec:onelooptheory} when introducing our formalism, and provide a more detailed discussion of the assumptions made in~\cite{Zahn:2025tnh} in Appendix~\ref{sec:appendixD}.
-In short, this work studied quantum fields on self-similar Roberts and Hayward spacetimes (also studied in Section~\ref{sec:collapse3+1} and Appendix~\ref{sec:Hayward}, respectively) and claimed to have found a discrepancy with our work.
-We will explain that, in fact, there are no direct discrepancies, as the assumptions that went into the two calculations are different. }
+However, such approaches often adopt particular quantum states to facilitate computations, whose physical selection criteria may not be uniquely fixed within the framework~\cite{Berczi:2020nqy, Guenther:2020kro, Berczi:2021hdh, Hoelbling:2021axl, Varnhorst:2023dew, Zahn:2025tnh}.